Skip to content

 For workstations outside the domain (same procedure as above, only authentication changes)

-Same as above, with a slight variation... at the question (see screenshot above) "Which network folder do you want to connect to?"
+Same as above, with a small variation... at the question (see screenshot above) "Which network folder do you want to connect to?"

-As login credentials, you must enter the domain name in the following format:
+As the login, you must specify the domain name in the following format:

 Login_UCA@local.isima.fr